 Students are required to take five core courses, six tutorials and one elective by the end of their second year.

-Tutorials are a hallmark of the SBP Graduate Program and offer students the unique opportunity to study concentrated topics directly with a faculty member.
+A hallmark of the Sanford Burnham Prebys Graduate Program and offer students the unique opportunity to study concentrated topics directly with a faculty member.
 Meetings are either one or two students with one faculty member.
 Students choose tutorials to tailor the program to their scientific interests.

 - What is unique about this program?